pchiorean/Indentz/README.md

 * **`QR.jsx`** adds QR codes in the active document or creates separate files in a subfolder named `QR Codes`.

-  First, it looks in the current folder for a 2‑column TSV document named **`QR.txt`** from which it takes a list of codes and the corresponding files:
+  First, it looks in the current folder for a 2‑column TSV document named **`QR.txt`** from which it takes a list of codes and the corresponding filenames:

   Filename | Code
   :- | :-